-Care2 urgent update: On March 31, just two days after the Santa Anita Race Track reopened its main track for racing, another horse has tragically died.
+Care2 urgent update: As of June 9, 29 horses have died at Santa Anita Park, and the racetrack's owners are refusing the California Horse Racing Board's request to stop racing for the remainder of the season.
 When will enough be enough?
 Please sign and share to tell Los Angeles and Arcadia to CLOSE this cruel racetrack for good.

 In just over two months — from December 26, 2018 to March 2, 2019 — 20 race horses died at the famous Santa Anita Park in Arcadia, Calif.
 One died from a heart attack, but the other 19 were euthanized after suffering catastrophic leg injuries on the track.

 It's completely heinous that local governments continue to allow this track to exist.
 Sign the petition if you want to see the city of Arcadia and LA County shut them down for good!

 After 19 horses died, officials closed the track for only two days to "fully evaluate sub-surface conditions such as moisture content and soil consistency," it stated.